-In addition, with respect to the underlying mortgage loan secured by the mortgaged real property identified on Exhibit A-1 as "Hawkins Village Apartments," representing 0.3% of the initial mortgage pool balance, such mortgaged real property is subject to a land use restriction agreement in favor of the Missouri Housing Development Commission made in connection with the allocation of federal low-income housing tax credits under Code Section 42.
-The agreement generally requires that 100% of units be reserved for tenants earning no more than 60.0% of the area median income, subject to rental restrictions in accordance with the terms of the agreement.
-The sponsor of the borrower reported that the agreement is scheduled to terminate in August 21, 2021.
+In addition, with respect to the underlying mortgage loan secured by the mortgaged real property identified on Exhibit A-1 as "Longfellow Heights Phase III," representing 0.2% of the initial mortgage pool balance, the mortgaged real property is subject to a land use restriction agreement in favor of the Missouri Housing Development Commission.
+The agreement generally requires that (i) 14 of the units be reserved for tenants earning no more than 50.0% of the area median income and (ii) 32 of the units be reserved for tenants earning no more than 60.0% of the area median income, subject to rental restrictions in accordance with the terms of the agreement.
+The sponsor of the borrower reported that the agreement is scheduled to terminate in 2031.

-In addition, with respect to the underlying mortgage loan secured by the mortgaged real property identified on Exhibit A-1 as "Arbor Crossings Apartments," representing 0.2% of the initial mortgage pool balance, such mortgaged real property is subject to a land use restriction agreement in favor of the Michigan State Housing Development Authority made in connection with the allocation of federal low-income housing tax credits under
+In addition, with respect to the underlying mortgage loan secured by the mortgaged real property identified on Exhibit A-1 as "Don Dawson Court," representing 0.1% of the initial mortgage pool balance, the mortgaged real property is subject to a land use restriction agreement in favor of the Nevada Housing Division in connection with the allocation of federal low-income housing tax credits under Code Section 42.
+The agreement will terminate upon a foreclosure under the Security Instrument or upon a transfer of the mortgaged real property by instrument in lieu of foreclosure.